 and having him leap into the air to get it is very hard on a pup’s body, as the landing is too much impact on a young one’s developing

 joints.
 As they say, what goes up must come down!
-So, in the final analysis is hip dysplasia caused by a bad breeder or a bad
+So, in the final analysis is hip dysplasia caused by a bad breeder or a bad owner?
+Of

-the combination may be too much.
+combination may be too much.
 Or he may be born that way or develop it from improper care.
 And even the best puppy hips can

 become dysplastic through the things I just discussed.
 But let me try to answer the question from this breeder’s perspective.

 Unfortunately, breeders sometimes take the rap for everything that goes wrong with a puppy.
 This is not necessarily correct or fair.

 Certainly there are some breeders that know their dogs have or produce problems but they breed these particular dogs anyway.